-STVT-AAI Education Inc. strives to improve and update programs to keep up with changes in the industries in which it trains.
-As a result, each campus holds a meeting twice per year with advisory committees made up of employers and experts from the industry and surrounding community.
+The school strives to improve and update programs to keep up with changes in the industries in which it trains.
+As a result, each campus holds a meeting at least once per year with advisory committees made up of employers and experts from the industry and surrounding community.
 These committees review results of graduate and employer surveys, review current industry trends and give feedback and recommendations for updates to programs, which the school then considers for implementation.
 When planned changes or updates occur, they are published in a Catalog update.